 In celebration of International Day of UN Peacekeepers, we’re taking a closer look at how UNOPS provides behind the scenes support to the United Nations Mission in South Sudan (UNMISS).

-UNOPS Peace and Security Centre works to improve safety and security in some of the world’s most challenging environments, helping make the world a safer place to live.
+UNOPS Peace and Security Cluster works to improve safety and security in some of the world’s most challenging environments, helping to build a safe and secure future.

 With around 14,000 personnel deployed throughout the country, UNMISS works to deter violence against civilians by providing a safe environment for South Sudanese people who have fled violence and sought sanctuary at Protection of Civilian sites.
 UNMISS peacekeepers also facilitate the safe delivery of humanitarian assistance, such as food, clean water, shelter and healthcare.